liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 6. **More Frequent Events and Content Updates** (8 mentions)
   * Players feel that events and main story updates are too infrequent, leading to periods of inactivity.
+    * <span class="comment">We officially have “more than a year gap” between two main quest chapters :sob:</span>
+  * Some want more daily and weekly missions with meaningful rewards to keep players engaged.
+  * They request more frequent updates and event variety, with less downtime between content.

+7. **Hero/Sidekick System & Dupe Shop Improvements** (8 mentions)
+  * There are calls to improve the system for hero/sidekick duplicates, with better shop rewards and more useful items from dupes.

+8. **Event Frequency and Content (11 mentions):**
+  * Players suggest more frequent events to keep the game engaging and reduce downtime.
+  * Requests for additional content such as hard mode for story stages and boss fights.

 9. **Old Character Updates** (14 mentions)
   * Older characters feel more static compared to newer ones.
   * Requests to update older characters with new animations, skills, or cosmetic options to match newer units.